Nanosync/moodapp/README.md

 # CS3219 Mood App

-Mood application using a simple JavaScript backend powered by ExpressJS.
+Mood application using a simple JavaScript backend powered by ExpressJS and frontend SPA powered by Vue.

 ## Task B1